 Social stigma and personal feelings of fear and shame often contribute to a reluctance to seek mental health treatment.
 Limited access to care is another common barrier to treatment.
 For many, financial limitations and the cost of treatment are the biggest hindrances to getting the help they need and deserve.
 Mental health disorders require treatment just like any physical illness does.
-At Harmony Hills, we accept Aetna rehab insurance coverage for mental health.
+At Harmony Hills, we can help you in determining insurance coverage for mental health treatment.

 Understanding your insurance coverage can be complicated, especially if you are in a mental health crisis.
 Aetna is one of the oldest and largest insurance companies, providing coverage for millions.
 If you are unsure about what treatment your Aetna plan covers, we can help.
 Our intake specialists are well versed in working with Aetna to determine your level of coverage, make treatment more affordable, and allow your focus to remain on getting better.
 Contact the Harmony Hills team now by calling 855.494.0357.